 Think about taxes

-If you do decide to convert to a Roth, the taxes you'll owe with respect to the conversion will generally be based on the value of the investments in your IRA at the time.
+If you do decide to convert to a Roth, the taxes you'll owe for the conversion generally will be based on the value of the investments in your IRA at the time.
 Whatever amount you convert may be included as part of your taxable income in that year.

 What else to consider